Jessrabago/Visualization/README.md

 # Visualization
 Set of graphs of 'Solar Cost 2021-2022' programmed in python
 ##
-It is possible to observe the following visualization aids when analyzing the dataset:
+It is possible to observe the following visualization aids when analyzing the dataset: :chart_with_upwards_trend:
 - Bar chart
 - Line chart
 - Pie chart